ip2whois/ip2whois-erlang/README.md

 IP2WHOIS Erlang SDK
 ===================

  **_Please note that this GitHub project is no longer being maintained and has been migrated to a new repository.
-We recommend that you use the [IP2Location.io PHP SDK](https://github.com/ip2location/ip2location-io-php) going forward._**
+We recommend that you use the [IP2Location.io Erlang SDK](https://github.com/ip2location/ip2location-io-erlang) going forward._**

 This Erlang module enables user to easily implement the checking of WHOIS information for a particular domain into their solution using the API from https://www.ip2whois.com.
 It is a WHOIS lookup api that helps users to obtain domain information, WHOIS record, by using a domain name.
 The WHOIS API returns a comprehensive WHOIS data such as creation date, updated date, expiration date, domain age, the contact information of the registrant, mailing address, phone number, email address, nameservers the domain is using and much more.
 IP2WHOIS supports the query for 1113 TLDs and 634 ccTLDs.